RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 - [CF Card PPIDE Module](https://oshwlab.com/dylan_3481/cf-ppide-for-rc2014_copy).

-It is possible to use the standard RC2014 CF Module with either the RC2014 Pro, or with the 8085 CPU Module CF Build.
+It is possible to use the standard RC2014 CF Module v2.0 with either the RC2014 Pro, or with the 8085 CPU Module CF builds.
 As a supported RC2014 Module, the CF Module v2.0 by Tadeusz Pycio provides a very robust (CF Specification compliant) solution that will work with large Compact Flash cards (e.g. 1GB and greater), and with SD to CF Card Adapters.

 - [CF Module](https://rc2014.co.uk/modules/compact-flash-module/).
 - [CF Module v2.0](https://z80kits.com/shop/compact-flash-module/).